-Goal # Description Provide all learners with a rigorous, creative, and broad curriculum to maximize academic achievement and college/career readiness.

-An explanation of why the LEA has developed this goal.

-This goal emphasizes a continued focus on student achievement across all student groups to include increased ELA and math achievement on both state assessments and NWEA MAP (a California Department of Education (CDE)-approved, internal diagnostic assessment).
-The goal is to prepare learners academically and social-emotionally through project-based learning and/or personalized learning opportunities that align with state standards.
-Learner and credentialed teacher (facilitator) feedback on the iLEAD Comprehensive Growth Card, a measure on social-emotional, academic and personal goal-setting, also indicate a need for growth in academic achievement.
-Additionally, there is a need to concentrate efforts on the percentage of high schoolers graduating as prepared as indicated on the California School Dashboard's college/career indicator.
+Goal # Description 2 Provide all learners with a rigorous, creative, and broad curriculum to maximize academic achievement and college/career readiness.
+An explanat ion of why the LEA has developed this goal. and NWEA M emotionally th feedback on t achievement. phasizes a continued focus on student achievement across all student groups to include increased ELA and math achievement on both state assessments AP (a California Department of Education (CDE)-approved, internal diagnostic assessment).
+The goal is to prepare learners academically and social- nrough project-based learning and/or personalized learning opportunities that align with state standards.
+Learner and credentialed teacher (facilitator) he iLEAD Comprehensive Growth Card, a measure on social-emotional, academic and personal goal-setting, also indicate a need for growth in academic Additionally, there is a need to concentrate efforts on the percentage of high schoolers graduating as prepared as indicated on the California School college/career indicator.

-This goal addresses the following State Priorities:

-Priority 4: Pupil Achievement (Pupil Outcomes)

-Priority 8: Other Pupil Outcomes (Pupil Outcomes)
+This goal addresses the following State Priorities: Priority 4: Pupil Achievement (Pupil Outcomes) Priority 8: Other Pupil Outcomes (Pupil Outcomes)